 Don't be a waste of my time

-- Knife Nut: The teacher in the "Teacher's Pet" sequence attempts to dissect Angelita.
+- Karmic Death: The teacher in the "Teacher's Pet" sequence attempts to dissect Angelita.
 After Cry Baby saves her, Angelita picks his knife and maniacally twirls it before cutting him.

 - List Song: In "High School Sweethearts", she lists the requirements to date her.